Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Theoretical Performance for CCMSP-2

-\begin{proof} Let $x_0$ be the initial solution maintained by the RLS that is assumed to be not an equal-solution.
-The proof runs in a similar way to that of Theorem~\ref{thm:RLS for CCMSP-2^+ odd}, dividing the optimization process into two phases: {\bf Phase-1}, obtaining the first equal-solution $x_1$ based on $x_0$; {\bf Phase-2}, optimizing the solution $x_1$.
+\begin{proof} Let $x_0$ be the initial solution maintained by RLS that is assumed to be not an equal solution.
+The proof runs in a similar way to that of Theorem~\ref{thm:RLS for CCMSP-2^+ odd}, dividing the optimization process into two phases: {\bf Phase-1}, obtaining the first equal solution $x_1$ from $x_0$; {\bf Phase-2}, optimizing the solution $x_1$.
 Moreover, the analysis for Phase-1 is the same as that given in the proof of Theorem~\ref{thm:RLS for CCMSP-2^+ odd}, i.e., Phase-1 takes expected runtime $O(n)$.

 Now we consider Phase-2.
 W.l.o.g., assume that $cov[l_0(x_1)] > cov[l_1(x_1)]$.
 Let $\Delta(x_1) = cov[l_0(x_1)] - cov[l_1(x_1)]$.
 Observe that any mutation flipping exactly one bit or two 0-bits or two 1-bits of $x_1$ cannot get an improved solution.
 Thus the following discussion only considers the mutation flipping exactly a 0-bit of $G_i$ and a 1-bit of $G_j$ in $x_1$.
 Denote by $x'_1$ the obtained solution.
 We have